cam39porter/thesis/deliverables/project-proposal.md

 > Our [product selection methodology](#product-selection) allows us to simplify our algorithm.
 Since the methodology focuses on enterprises already exporting to US markets, we can focus on optimizing for demand potential.

+* For the purpose of this analysis, we have selected products that have already penetrated US market and made clear their interest in exporting per the selection methodology described previously.

-* The selection methodology allows us to assume that the market structure factor is a positive value because the product has met the financial, legal, and regulatory burdens to enter the US markets already.
+* The selection methodology allows us to assume that the market contestability factor is a positive value because the product has met the financial, legal, and regulatory burdens to enter the US markets already.

 * The selections methodology allows us to assume the supply potential factor is a positive because the product is already being supplied to US markets.